clvrmktg/clvr/content/bahamas-web-design-services/digital-marketing-bahamas/index.md

 description = "Track your campaigns with clear reports that show ROI and opportunities for growth." icon = "analytics.svg"

+[why]
+text = """
+Being online isn’t enough — if you’re not reaching the right people, your marketing isn’t working.
+With so many choices, customers connect with brands that stand out and speak directly to their needs.

+Our digital marketing services in The Bahamas focus on visibility, engagement, and conversion — helping you attract the right audience and turn them into loyal customers.
+"""

+[why.image]
+path = "bahamas-digital-marketing-customer-smartphone.jpg"
+alt = "Bahamian woman browsing her smartphone while shopping, representing how digital marketing connects businesses with the right audience at the right time."

 # The Process
+[process]
+key = "Planned.
+Targeted.
+Optimized." headline = "Smart Strategy for Lasting Results" subhead = "A clear 4-step framework to plan, launch, and refine campaigns that grow your business."

 [[process.items]]
 title = "Plan"
-description = "We start by defining your goals, audience, and the best mix of digital channels."
+description = "Define your goals, audience, and the best mix of channels."

 [[process.items]]
 title = "Create"
-description = "We design and develop content, ads, and campaigns tailored to your business."
+description = "Design tailored content, ads, and campaigns for your business."

 [[process.items]]
 title = "Promote"
-description = "We launch your campaigns across chosen channels — reaching the right people at the right time."
+description = "Launch across chosen platforms to reach the right people."

 [[process.items]]
 title = "Optimize"
-description = "We track results and adjust your campaigns for continuous improvement and growth."
+description = "Track performance and refine campaigns for better results."

 # FAQs
 [[faqs.items]]